ia-toki/judgels/web/docs/deployment/installation.md

 1. On the local workstation, clone the Judgels repository (https://github.com/ia-toki/judgels).
    - We'll assume that we clone to `~/judgels`.
+1. Go to `deployment`.
+In this directory, you will see multiple deployment playbook directories, in the form of `<major Judgels version>-<Ubuntu version>`.
+1. Pick one of the directories.
+It is highly recommended that the VMs you spin up later have the exact same OS.
+For the purpose of this documentation, let's say you pick `v2-ubuntu-22.04`.
-1. Copy the directory `deployment/ansible/env-example` from the cloned Judgels repository.
+1. Copy the directory `deployment/v2-ubuntu-22.04/ansible/env-example` from the cloned Judgels repository.
 We'll assume that we copy it and rename as `~/judgels-env`:
    ```
-   cp -R ~/judgels/deployment/ansible/env-example ~/judgels-env
+   cp -R ~/judgels/deployment/v2-ubuntu-22.04/ansible/env-example ~/judgels-env
    ```
-1. Inside `deployment/ansible`, create a symbolic link to the env directory as `env`:
+1. Inside `deployment/v2-ubuntu-22.04/ansible`, create a symbolic link to the env directory as `env`:
    ```
-   cd ~/judgels/deployment/ansible
+   cd ~/judgels/deployment/v2-ubuntu-22.04/ansible
    ln -s ~/judgels-env env
    ```